Kemjiranug/Projects/README.md

 - Created documentation such as **dimensional models and a data dictionary**

 ⏳ **Project Status:**
-Phase 1 in progress (Data Warehouse analysis & design) Phase 2: BI dashboards and analytics planned
+Phase 2: in progress BI dashboards and analytics planned

 📌  **View Project:**
 *Currently in progress*